Full recording: Capitol Radio (Dublin)

 Flyer for Capitol from c.
 1985.
 Pic courtesy of Alan MacSimoin (RIP).

-This recording is from 96 MHz FM, begins at 9.15am on the 3rd of February 1984 and features the final 45 minutes of the ‘Daybreak’ show presented by George Long (Henry O’Donovan) who went on to work with Radio Nova and Energy 103.
+This recording is from 96 MHz FM, begins at 9.15am on 3rd February 1984 and features the final 45 minutes of the ‘Daybreak’ show presented by George Long (Henry O’Donovan, RIP (2024)) who went on to work with Radio Nova and Energy 103.
 George also reads news also 9.15, 9.30 and 10.00 (quite a workload!) before handing over to Conor Brooks.
 There’s also a promo for a holiday giveaway giving the station’s address in Milltown, Dublin 14.
 At this time Capitol also broadcast on 1017 kHz but left AM at the end of March 1986 after reportedly selling the transmitter to the new Liberties Local Community Radio.
-Capitol-Nitesky 96 continued on FM until the 31st of December 1988.
-It was one of our absolute favourites and is still sorely missed.
+Capitol-Nitesky 96 continued on FM until 31st December 1988.

 This recording is from the Skywave Tapes Collection.
 Skywave Radio International broadcast a shortwave station in the 1980s from Baldoyle in northeast Dublin.